joereynolds/salutem/README.md

 Inside your newly created check file, you'll need a main function called `check()` to tell it what to do.
 Make sure to throw an `Exception` for failure so that Salutem knows what to do.

+A check can also contain a `name` variable.
+This is a friendly name for the check instead of the default filepath of the check.

 There are some examples of custom checks in `checks/custom` to get an idea of what you can do.
 As long as you throw an `Exception` when it fails, it will 'just work'.